Iowa school shooting hurts 3; police say 2 in custody

 The shooting was at an educational program called Starts Right Here that is affiliated with the Des Moines school district.
 The program, which helps at-risk youth, was founded by Will Holmes, a rapper whose stage name is Will Keeps.

-Emergency crews were called to the school, which is in a business park, just before 1 p.m.
+Emergency crews were called to the school, which is in a business park that also houses Des Moines’ Social Security Administration office, just before 1 p.m.
 About 20 minutes after the shooting, police said officers stopped a car about two miles away and took “multiple suspects” into custody.

+Gov. Kim Reynolds, who serves on an advisory board for Starts Right Here, said she was “shocked and saddened to hear about the shooting.”

+“I’ve seen first-hand how hard Will Keeps and his staff works to help at-risk kids through this alternative education program,” Reynolds said in a statement.
+“My heart breaks for them, these kids and their families.
+Kevin and I are praying for their safe recovery.”